DavidVujic/python-polylith-docs/docs/commands.md

 ### Options
 `--name` (required) the workspace name, that will be used as the single top namespace for all bricks. __Choose the name wisely.__
+Have a look in [PEP-423](https://peps.python.org/pep-0423/#respect-ownership) for naming guidelines.

 `--theme` the structure of the workspace (see below).